tjamesbu/Personalized_AI_Travel_Advisors_for_Paris_Olympics_2024/src/tasks/task1/attractions/README.md

-This folder contains files related to attrations
+This folder contains files related to attractions